Teycir/Chuckle/README.md

 - Use text with clear emotions or situations
 - Try different phrases to see what works
 - Press R or double-click to try different templates
-- Use keyboard shortcuts for faster workflow
+- Use Alt+M shortcut for instant generation
+- Edit text directly if AI gets it wrong
+- Share via Twitter, Reddit, LinkedIn, or Email
+- Check your stats to see what works best
-- Share your best memes with friends
+- Export your memes regularly as backup

 **❌ Don't:**
 - Highlight very long paragraphs (keep it short!)